-Using the SDK for Go functions
+Using the SDK for a function in Go

 The SDK (Software Development Kit)

-) as an input, gets authorized in the SDK, gets a list of all Compute Cloud instances in the specified folder, filters them by the specified tag, and restarts the stopped instances.
-As a result, it returns a message with the number of running instances.
+The following function receives a request with two fields (FolderId and Tag), gets authorized in the SDK, retrieves a list of all Compute Cloud VMs in the specified folder, filters them by the specified tag, and restarts those that are stopped.
+As a result, it returns a message with the number of running VMs.

 Warning

-To invoke the function, use the Yandex Cloud CLI or an HTTP request with the ?integration=raw
+To invoke the function, use the Yandex Cloud CLI or an HTTP request with the ?integration=raw parameter.

 package main